If you want to make a lasting impression on Canadian employers and land a job, you’ll need a well-written resume.

 2. Write a compelling resume objective

-Your resume objective (or career objective) is an important section that comes up after your resume header and is your opportunity to explain why you’re a top candidate for your target role.
+Your resume objective (or career objective) is an important section that follows your resume header and is your opportunity to explain why you’re a top candidate for your target role.

 Keep your resume objective between 3–4 sentences so it concisely: